-7 GHG Emission Intensity of Electricity
+6.GHG Emission Intensity of Electricity

-The GHG emission intensity of electricity shall be determined at the level of countries or at the level of bidding zones.
-The GHG emission intensity of electricity may be determined at the level of bidding zones only, if the required data are publicly available.
+The GHG emissions intensity of electricity shall be determined at the level of countries or at the level of bidding zones.
+The GHG emissions intensity of electricity may be determined at the level of bidding zones only if the required data is publicly available.
 The calculation the carbon intensity of electricity, expressed as gCO{2eq}/kWh electricity, shall consider all potential primary energy sources for electricity generation, type of plant, conversion efficiencies and own electricity consumption in the power plant.

-The calculation shall consider all carbon equivalent emissions, associated with the combustion and supply of the fuels used for electricity production.
-This relies on the amount of different fuels used in the electricity production facilities and the emission factors from fuel combustion and the upstream fuel emission factors.
+The calculation shall consider all carbon equivalent emissions associated with the combustion and supply of the fuels used for electricity production.
+This depends on the amount of different fuels used in the electricity production facilities, the emission factors from fuel combustion and the upstream fuel emission factors.

-Greenhouse Gases other than CO_2 shall be converted to CO{2eq} by multiplying their Global Warming Potential (GWP) relative to CO_2 over the 100-year time horizon as set out in Annex V, part C, point 4 to RED II.
-Because of their biogenic origin, CO_2 emissions from the combustion of biomass fuels are not accounted for, but emissions of CH_4 and N_2O shall be accounted for.
+Greenhouse Gases other than CO2 shall be converted to CO{2eq} by multiplying their Global Warming Potential (GWP) relative to CO2 over the 100-year time horizon as set out in Annex V, part C, point 4 to Revised Directive EU/2018/2001.
+Because of their biogenic origin, CO2 emissions from the combustion of biomass fuels are not accounted for, but emissions of CH4 and N2O shall be accounted for.

-Hydrogen leakages should be considered as an energy loss (leading to proportional increase of the emission intensity).
-The global warming potential of emitted hydrogen should be considered as soon as a value for the global warming potential of hydrogen is added in RED II Annex V.
+Hydrogen leakages should be treated as an energy loss (leading to a proportional increase of the emission intensity).
+The global warming potential of emitted hydrogen should be considered as soon as such a value is added in Annex V of Revised Directive EU/2018/2001.

-For the calculation of the GHG emissions from fuels combustion, the IPCC default emission factors for stationary combustion in the energy industries shall be used (IPCC 2006).
-The upstream emissions shall include emissions from all the processes and phases required to make the fuel ready to supply the power production; they result from the extraction, refining and transport of the fuel used for electricity production.
+For the calculation of the GHG emissions from the combustion of fuels, the IPCC default emission factors for stationary combustion in the energy industries shall be used (IPCC 2006).
+The upstream emissions shall include emissions from all the processes and phases required to make the fuel ready to supply the power production.
+They result from the extraction, refining and transportation of the fuel used for electricity production.

 In addition, all the upstream emissions from the cultivation, harvesting, collection, processing and transport of biomass shall be considered.
-Peat and the components of waste materials that are from fossil origins shall be treated as fossil fuels.
+Peat and the components of waste materials that have fossil origins shall be treated as fossil fuels.

-The fuels used for gross electricity production in electricity only plants are determined based on the electricity production and the efficiency of conversion to electricity.
-In the case of Combined Heat and Power (CHP), the fuels used for heat produced in CHP shall be counted by considering alternative heat production with average overall efficiencies of 85%, while the rest shall be attributed to electricity generation.
+The fuels used for gross electricity production in electricity-only plants are determined based on the electricity production and the efficiency of conversion to electricity.
+In the case of Combined Heat and Power (CHP), the fuels used for heat produced in CHP shall be counted by considering alternative heat production with average overall efficiencies of 85%.
+The rest shall be attributed to electricity generation.